Resource Center / Resource Articles / Global AI Governance Law and Policy: Canada

 In 2019, two years after launching phase one of its Pan-Canadian AI Strategy, Canada announced its Digital Charter.
 This charter outlines 10 principles to guide the federal government's digital and data transformation efforts, with AI playing a crucial role.

 While concerned about the domestic implications of AI, the country also played a significant role in turning international attention and activity toward collectively working to develop AI in a responsible manner grounded in human rights.
 As such, Canada, along with France, was an initial driving force behind the Global Partnership on AI, a multistakeholder forum with 29 participating member nations.
+In 2024, the Global Partnership on AI was integrated into the Organisation for Economic Co-operation and Development’s AI policy work now functioning alongside its AI Policy Observatory.
+Canada continues to host one of three GPAI secretariats through the International Center of Expertise in Montreal on Artificial Intelligence.

-Understanding the importance of leading by example, it was the first country in the world to create any AI-specific legally binding instrument.
+Understanding the importance of leading by example, Canada was the first country in the world to create an AI-specific legally binding instrument.
 With a focus on the government's use of AI, the Directive on Automated Decision-Making was launched in 2019.
 Designed as a risk-based policy now popularized by the likes of the EU AI Act, the DADM requires the use of a standardized algorithmic impact assessment tool to determine the risk of the system, allowing for better alignment of risk-appropriate obligations.
 Many of the concepts and key requirements of this policy are similar to those in related policies published today.
 Making the distinction between automated decision-making versus other types of AI, additional questions about the other policies may be useful.
 In 2023, with the same public sector scope, the government released guidelines for generative AI.

 Recognizing the need to continue to build on this policy suite in light of the ever-changing nature of AI technologies, the federal government hosted a roundtable to develop an AI strategy for the public service.
 This strategy focuses on three main areas: building an AI-ready workforce and fostering AI growth through innovation, enabling infrastructure and engagement, and implementing tools for responsible and effective AI adoption.